-Industry 4.0 is a concept related to the fourth industrial revolution (4IR) which is associated with the advancements of cyber-physical systems.
+Industry 4.0 is related to the fourth industrial revolution which is associated with the advancements of cyber-physical systems.
 It describes the rise of automated systems and data exchange technology within the manufacturing industries.
-Examples of Industry 4.0 related technologies that are becoming more prominent on factory floors include:
+Examples of the Industry 4.0 technologies becoming more prominent on factory floors include:

 - The Internet of Things

 - Connected Manufacturing